lin3372/400_gan/books/generative_deep_learning/src/tensorflow-1/README.md

 https://www.amazon.com/Generative-Deep-Learning-Teaching-Machines/dp/1492041947/ref=sr_1_1

-## Tensorflow 2.0
+## Tensorflow

-This branch uses Keras within Tensorflow 2.0.
+This branch uses standalone Keras with a Tensorflow 1.14 backend.
+See the `tensorflow_2` branch for the Keras within Tensorflow 2.0 version of the codebase.

 ## Structure